6 Ways to Make School Parties Healthier and More Fun

 As a long-time dietitian, I’ll be the first to assure you that these foods, in moderation, are okay.
 However, the sheer number of school parties has turned unhealthy treats into a staple of students’ diets rather than the exception.
-What if we made school parties healthier?
+As you ask yourself, What should I bring to a school party?
+Follow this question up with, What if we made school parties healthier?

 The Benefits of Making School Parties Healthier

 There are so many fun ways to celebrate while supporting healthy bodies and minds—it just takes a little creative thinking.
-Here are six easy ways to make parties and celebrations healthier at your school.
+If you’re looking for things to bring to a party at school, here are six easy ways to make parties and celebrations healthier at your school.

 1. Take the Focus Off the Food